laharianegama/portfolio/README.md

 anegamalahari2412@gmail.com | [LinkedIn](https://www.linkedin.com/in/lahari-anegama-a9a583192/) | [Github](https://github.com/laharianegama)

 ## ABOUT ME
 <p style='text-align: justify;'> Hello there!👋 I'm a computer science graduate student from the University of Houston, armed with a Bachelors degree in Information Technology.
 I love solving problems and writing code.
-I've spent some quality time as a Senior Software Engineer at Capgemini, where I've navigated the realms of software development with zeal and finesse.
+I've spent some quality time as a Software Engineer at Capgemini, Hilton and UH where I've navigated the realms of software development with zeal and finesse.
 My professional journey spans a diverse spectrum, having served as a software engineer, educational entrepreneur, and dedicated volunteer.
 This multifaceted background underscores my unwavering dedication and passion for both technology and education.</p>

 <p style='text-align: justify;'> Currently on the lookout for exciting opportunities, I'm eager to collaborate with a team where creativity meets functionality.
 Let's build something wonderful together while learning new things along the way! </p>